Golf Rules Explained: Putting Green Rules - Golf Monthly Rules

 Previously

-If you putt from on the green and the ball strikes the unattended flagstick in the hole, you will be penalised.
+If you played a stroke from on the green and the ball struck the unattended flagstick in the hole, you would have been penalised.

 From 2019

-There will be no penalty stroke if a ball played from the green strikes the flagstick in the hole.
+There is now no penalty if a ball played from the green strikes the flagstick in the hole.

 A number of factors have contributed to this change, not least the potential to speed up play and reduce wear and tear around the hole, especially during the off-season.